Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 With time, and assuming you adopt the practice with some cadence, you will see the following effects

 * People know where to go for advice when designing a new non-trivial thing
-* People learn that no-one knows everything, improved psycological safety
+* People learn that no-one knows everything, improved psychological safety
 * the designs become more nuanced, as People get better at modelling
 * people want to learn more DDD (sorry, not sorry)

 ## Common Anti‑Patterns

-* Staying on a rabbit hole for too long, sometimes you need to document what is being discussed and move on towards the goal
+* Staying on one discussion for too long.
+If participants are staying on a topic and not agreeing perhaps more context is needed.
+The impasse can be either addressed offline or on a follow up session where more participants have more context.
+Document the question or what needs to be investigated with precision and move on towards the goal.
-* frustration because "not finished"
+* Frustration because a diagram "not finished" and the timmer is elapsed.
+This can be a little frustrating, and also it means we are constraining on size rather than completion.
+We are clearly indicating that the important thing is the learning, the understanding, not the artifact.
+The models we are creating are mirrors of the system, and those are never done either.
+Make sure you help attendees to see the progression.
-* Treating Bytesize as a meeting instead of a learning loop
+* Treating Bytesize Sessions as a meeting instead of a workshop.
+This can be a problem if there are some people that dominate the conversation.
+The format of the workshop can help, but this might require coaching.
-* Don't plan the goal of the next bytesize session, last responsible moment is the way to go with this
+* Don't plan the goal of the next bytesize session.
+Make a decision about the goal as late as possible.
+Make sure you take feedback from recurrent attendees into account.

 ## Making Bytesize Sessions a Habit